 A warranty provides parts and labour repairs cover if your Stairlift should develop a fault or worse, break down completely.

-Basically, there are 2 types of warranties.
-The first is the original manufacturer’s or supplier’s warranty when you first buy your Stairlift and the second is called an ‘Extended Warranty’, when this has expired.
+The first is the original manufacturer’s or supplier’s warranty when you first buy your Stairlift and the second is called an ‘Extended Warranty’ when this has expired.

 If you’ve purchased a new or reconditioned Stairlift from a reputable local supplier or one of the leading brands (e.g. Acorn, Brooks, Handicare or Minivator), this will come with a standard warranty, which is typically two to three years.

 New Stairlifts usually come with a two year warranty but some manufacturer’s offer up to three years on certain models.